 Check the box that prompts to create a desktop shortcut.

-Once the disk imaging program is installed, put a thumb drive (at least 2GB: no matter how big it is it will look like a 2GB stick once the image is installed) in your computer.
+After the disk imaging program is installed, put a thumb drive (at least 2GB: no matter how big it is it will look like a 2GB drive once the image is installed) in your computer.
 Double-click the Win32 Disk Imager icon.
 It will open with an empty dialog near the top of its window, labeled “Image File”, with a small folder icon next to it.
 Click on the folder icon to bring up a File Explorer window.
 Navigate to the g498.img file and click it, then click Open.
 Click the Write button and the image will be written to the thumb drive.
 This takes quite a while.
 Once it’s completed, close the imaging program.
-If you intend to use this thumb drive to reformat harddrive, click here for next step in that procedure.